• Skip to main content

 Mini Pumpkin Spice Muffins with a Maple Syrup Drizzle

-I have to confess when it comes to baking tins I’m wary of not using paper cases.
-I’ve had so many recipes stick in the pans and there is nothing worse than spending time preparing a recipe only to have half of it stick in the pan when you turn it out.
-A sure fire way to put me in a bad mood!
+I have to confess that when it comes to baking tins, I’m wary of not using paper cases.
+I’ve had so many recipes stick in the pans, and there is nothing worse than spending time preparing a recipe only to have half of it stick in the pan when you turn it out.
+It’s a surefire way to put me in a bad mood!

-So last weekend when I made these mini pumpkin spice muffins I thought I’d test out the non-stick capabilities of Jamie Oliver’s bakeware.
-Made from carbon steel with a double layer of Quantum II non-stick coating they claim that their bakeware ensures easy release every time.
+So last weekend, when I made these mini pumpkin spice muffins, I thought I’d test out the non-stick capabilities of my new bakeware.
+Made from carbon steel with a double layer of Quantum II non-stick coating, the manufacturer claims their bakeware ensures easy release every time.

 As you can see from the photographs – it works!
-No paper cases needed!
+No paper cases are needed!

 Jamie Oliver Bakeware - 24 hole mini muffin tin